umarhassan-mitodl/18.904-spring-2011/content/pages/instructor-insights/customizing.md

 ---
 *Undergraduate math seminars abide by a basic, defined structure, with some room for instructors to customize the courses they are leading.
 In this section, Dr. Snowden describes some of the ways in which he customized the course structure for the Spring 2011 offering of Seminar in Topology.*

-Since the Seminar in Topology is an {{% resource_link "09442a80-56e5-48d4-a3dc-800c711a33c9" "undergraduate math seminar" %}}, parts of the course structure were pre-determined.
+Since the Seminar in Topology is an [undergraduate math seminar](http://mathcomm.org/courses/course-structure/), parts of the course structure were pre-determined.
 For example, it was required that students give the vast majority of class lectures and that students write at least one substantial math paper with a revision cycle.

 As the course instructor, I built upon these requirements and what prior Seminar in Topology instructors had done.
 I was given a basic set of guidelines.
 I looked at past course websites for Seminar in Topology that were still on the web.
 I also discussed ideas with Susan Ruff, the MIT math department's writing instructor, who has been involved in many of the undergraduate math seminars in recent years.